The College offers the following publications to its members, please visit the digital library to view these publications.

 - Neuropsychopharmacology is an international scientific journal and the official publication of the ACNP.
 Published monthly, it is under the direction of Editor-in-Chief William A Carlezon Jr, PhD.

 - Neuropsychopharmacology Reviews is published annually as the 1st issue of Neuropsychopharmacology.
 The Deputy Editor is John Neumaier, MD, PhD.
-The series editors are Margaret Haney, Ph.D., and Matthew Hill, Ph.D.
+The series editors are Luis de Lecea, Ph.D. and John Winkelman, M.D., Ph.D.

 - ACNP Bulletin is published quarterly and keeps the college apprised of recent events, updates on future events, and timely member focuses.